undp/performance-app-methodology/methodology/efficiency/pipeline.md

 #### A) Active Pipeline Size (45%)
 - Measures the total discounted value of all pipeline opportunities against average annual delivery.
-- Target: 200% of annual delivery.
+- Target: 300% of annual delivery.

 #### B) Total value of resources mobilized (45%)
 - Calculates the total value of resources mobilized from signed opportunities YTD
 - resources mobilized / delivery from previous year
-- THis will have to be looked against the delivery trendline from previous year or target from this year.
+- THis will have to be looked against the delivery trendline from previous year.
 - Rate  = subindicator score

 #### C) Average Project Size (10%)
 - Compares the current average size of pipeline opportunities to the previous year's average
-- Baseline is to grow the average (Houle: should be median) project size each year by 5%
+- Baseline is to grow the median project size each year
-- idea: could not be 5%, but just positive score if its growing, negative score if its lower than last year average.
+- 100% positive score if its growing, negative score if its lower than last year average based on the ratio of this year to last year.

 ### Part 2: Pipeline Health (30%)